 1207 Faculty Office Tower

 Phone: 934-8744 Fax: 975-8777

-Dr. David A. Rogers is a professor in the Departments of Surgery, Medical Education and Pediatrics and the Senior Associate Dean of Faculty Development in the School of Medicine at UAB.
+Dr. David A. Rogers is a professor in the Departments of Surgery, Medical Education and Pediatrics and the Senior Associate Dean of Faculty Affairs and Professional Development in the School of Medicine at UAB.
 He received his medical degree from the University of South Florida and completed his general surgery training at the Medical College of Georgia.
 He subsequently completed his pediatric general surgery training at the University of Tennessee and a pediatric surgery oncology fellowship at St. Jude Children's Research Hospital.
 He received a Master of Health Professions Education degree (MHPE) from the University of Illinois at Chicago and has also completed the Surgical Education Research Fellowship program sponsored by the Association for Surgical Education.
 Dr. Rogers has an ongoing educational research program focused on the role of education in improving surgeon conflict management in the operating room.